Mental architecture and basic processes

 Assessment

-The evaluation will be the sum of the grades obtained in three in-class group presentation sessions (20 points each, for a total of 60 points) and a multiple-choice exam at the end of the term (40 points).
+The evaluation will be the sum of the grades obtained in three in-class group presentation sessions (25 points each, for a total of 75 points) anda multiple-choice exam al the end of lhe term (25 poi nis).

-Giving a minimum of two presentations and taking the exam is required to qualify for evaluation.
-If a student qualifies for evaluation but does not achieve an overall grade of 50 or more, re-evaluation of the exam is allowed.
+Giving a mínimum of two presentations and taking the exam is required to qualify for evaluation. lf a student qualifies for evaluation but does not achieve an overall grade of 50 points or more, re-evaluation of the exam is allowed .
 Presentations are not subject to reevaluation.
-In this case, the final grade will be the sum of the grades obtained in the presentation sessions and the grade obtained in the re-evaluation exam.
+The final grade will be the sum of the grades oblained in the presentation sessions and the grade obtained in the re-evaluation exam.
+If a student does achieve an overall grade of 50 points or more, re-evaluation of the exam is allowed after formally renouncing to the grade obtained in the first exam.
+Renounce

 Examination-based assessment

 Under exceptional and justified circumstances, a single examination (100% of the grade) can be scheduled.
-Students must request this alternative during the first 20 days after the course start.
+Students must request this alternative during lhe firsl 20 days after the course starts.

-If a grade of 50 is not achieved, re-evaluation is allowed taking a second exam with the same characteristics as the original one.
-The same criterion used in the first assessment is applied to calculate the final grade.
+If a grade ol 50% is not achieved, re-evaluation is allowed taking a second exam with the same characteristics as the original one.